MSPCA-Angell Headquarters

 Coyotes are omnivorous and make use of an astonishing variety of plant and animal foods including garbage, insects, rodents, rabbits, birds, deer, carrion, and even berries and fruits.
 Coyotes play an important role in controlling rodents.

 Coyotes breed during February or March and give birth in April or May.
 The litter size varies, depending in part upon environmental conditions and coyote population density.
 The pups nurse for up to two months, mature quickly, and are fully independent at about nine months.
-While offspring are small and unable to hunt, the male coyote provides protection and food for the family unit.
+Some coyotes disperse within a year but others remain with the family unit for an additional year, often helping to raise the next litter.

 Possible Conflicts and Solutions

-Innumerable non-lethal strategies exist to discourage coyote predation on pets and livestock, including guard animals (dogs, donkeys, llamas), smell and taste aversion substances, shock devices, noise devices, and portable fencing.
+Many non-lethal strategies exist to discourage coyote predation on livestock, including guard animals (dogs, donkeys, llamas), smell and taste aversion substances, shock devices, noise devices, and portable fencing.
 Poultry and hobby livestock can be well-protected from coyotes with fencing (both structural and electric) and by ensuring that the animals are properly confined in well-built cages or pens each evening.

 Public Health